 There are several key differences:

 Minimally invasive treatment.
 The treatment is done in one brief office visit.
 Some other treatments require a series of visits or an operating room procedure.

 Minimal discomfort.
 Palatal restoration does not require chemical agents, heating or removing tissue.
 Therefore, the procedure causes minimal discomfort and most patients resume normal diet and activities the same day.

 Results.
 Many patients report a noticeable improvement within 6 to 9 weeks, and because the implant is designed to be permanent they have the potential of experiencing a lasting effect.

-Success with the Pillar Procedure can be influenced by tongue position, tonsil size and other factors.
+Success with the Elevoplasty Procedure can be influenced by tongue position, tonsil size and other factors.
 Your doctor will do a physical exam to determine if your palate is the likely cause of your snoring or sleep apnea and if you are a good candidate for the Pillar Procedure.

 What kind of results can I expect?

 Most patients report a moderate and lasting reduction in snoring.

 Some patients see improvement within four weeks, while others take up to three